kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

    ```

 2. Pods that belong to other API resources managed by Kueue are excluded from being queued by `pod` integration.
-   For example, pods managed by `batch/v1/Job` won't be managed by `pod` integration if the `job` integration is enabled.
+   For example, pods managed by `batch/v1.Job` won't be managed by `pod` integration.

 3. Kueue will inject a `kueue.x-k8s.io/managed=true` label to indicate which pods are managed by it.